sebastian89n/code-learning-hub/jakarta-ee/README.md

 2. **JSP (JavaServer Pages):** JSP is a technology that allows the creation of dynamic web pages using Java.
 It simplifies the generation of HTML content within Java web applications.

-3. **Enterprise JavaBeans (EJB):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.
+3. **Jakarta Enterprise Beans (EJB):** EJB provides a component-based approach to building server-side business logic, supporting features like transactions, security, and scalability.

-4. **JPA (Java Persistence API):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to interact with relational databases.
+4. **JPA (Jakarta Persistence):** JPA is a standard for Object-Relational Mapping (ORM) in Java, making it easier to interact with relational databases.

-5. **JMS (Java Message Service):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.
+5. **JMS (Jakarta Messaging):** JMS is an API for messaging, enabling asynchronous communication between distributed components in a Java application.

-6. **JTA (Java Transaction API):** JTA provides support for distributed transactions, ensuring data consistency across multiple resources.
+6. **JTA (Jakarta Transactions):** JTA provides support for distributed transactions, ensuring data consistency across multiple resources.

 7. **CDI (Contexts and Dependency Injection):** CDI facilitates the management of beans, their lifecycle, and the